top of page

 It is important to explore their personal identity while off duty as much as they cultivate their on-duty personas of strength and protection.
 Finding a way to explore one's identity, interests, and hobbies without becoming encompassed by one's workplace identity is essential for maintaining a healthy balance between a dangerous line of work and one's own mental health.

-How the Job Defines the Person
+Keeping Hold Identity While Off Duty: How the Job Defines the Person

 First responders are in a unique position as their occupation always puts them in the public eye, making their job even more stressful and paired with large expectations.
 One's identity as a first responder can be seemingly dictated by these expectations of strength, selflessness, heroism, and more, which are reinforced by their communities.
 One's acts of courage and sacrifice are constantly and deservedly brought up as noble traits.

 However, these constant notions can also overshadow other aspects of an individual's identity, even when one is not in the field.
 It can bleed into one's personal and familial lives or compromise one's identity to maintain this persona, often to the detriment of one's hobbies and energy.
+Keeping hold identity while off Duty becomes a meaningful step in preserving those personal interests and maintaining a healthy separation from the role.

 Finding a way to separate oneself from these imposed aspects of one's identity is necessary.
-This does not mean an individual needs to forgo their first responder persona – rather, it helps first responders explore other aspects of their lives while providing space for personal freedom and expression.
+This does not mean an individual needs to forgo their first responder persona.
+Rather, it helps first responders explore other aspects of their lives while providing space for personal freedom and expression.
 Additionally, it can help mitigate unnecessary stress or the risks of fatigue or burnout in the field.

 The Dangers of Being Defined by Your Job